dhaasler/madcubapy/docs/source/io/madcubamap.rst

 * **Noise Level Estimation**

   * (**Soon to be implemented**) Automatically calculates and stores the noise level of the image, simplifying further analysis.

 * **Extensibility**

-  * New features will continue to be added, enhancing its capabilities for FITSfile workflows.
+  * New features will continue to be added, enhancing its capabilities for FITS file workflows.

 Why Use MadcubaMap?
 ===================